-The Company derives revenue from providing access to its quantum-computing-as-a-service ("QCaaS") platform and consulting services related to co-developing algorithms on the quantum computing systems.
+The Company derives revenue from providing access to its quantum-computing-as-a-service ("QCaaS"), consulting services related to co-developing algorithms on the quantum computing systems, and from contracts associated with the design, development, and construction of specialized quantum computing systems together with related services.
 The Company applies the provisions of the FASB Accounting Standards Update ("ASU"), Revenue from Contracts with Customers ("ASC 606"), and all related applicable guidance.
 The core principle of ASC 606 is that an entity shall recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.